 Co-parenting after divorce or a separation from your partner can often be a painful and negative experience, where you may not want to see the other person at all.
 However, when your kids are involved in the same, it can become a very tricky situation.
 You may not want to have anything to do with your ex, but for the sake of your children, you may often have to be together or be at events you would otherwise prefer not to be.
 Here are a few reasons that co-parenting, even if it seems tough for you and your partner, will be the best option for your children:

 - It Will Give Them A Feeling Of Being Secure: Often children blame themselves for the problems that parents have.
 In case you and your partner are going through a separation or a divorce, your children may feel guilty and think it happened because of something they did.
-Once you decide to co-parent your children after you get separate or go through a divorce, they will feel that you are still a family, even though you may not be living together.
+When you decide to co-parent, your children will feel that you are still a family, even though you may not be living together.
 It will do a lot of good for their overall self-esteem and will add to their sense of security and self-worth.

 - Help To Form Consistency In Routine: When you decide to co-parent your children, it will help to form a similar set of co-parenting rules and instructions that they are supposed to follow and go by.
 As parents, if not as partners, you will be able to understand what is best for your child and the rules of discipline and family values will remain a shared and common interest for you both.
 Your children will know what they should expect from you both and what is expected of them in terms of behavior and discipline.